Buy Tickets APGFCU Arena Harford Community College LIVE! at Harford Community College

 EXHIBIT

-Join us at 1:30 for the Curator Walk through the exhibit.
-She’ll explain the choices made and highlights some of the best items on display.
+In this guided tour through the exhibit, our curator provides backstory and context, and highlights some of the best items on display.
 Hear stories that didn’t make it to the exhibit panels.

 Pre-registration required for all events.